For better or worse, there are things from

 Of course, these things can all be overcome.
 But it's something you'll need to talk about, and talk about often.

-5. They Experienced A Big Trauma
+5 They Experienced A Big Trauma

 Pretty much everyone's had a trying time or two.
 But if your partner's been through a particularly traumatic experience, it may impact how they relate to you.

 struggle to connect.
 Or you may find they aren't open to new experiences, because things went awry for them in the past.
 As Madison says, "They may have unresolved trust issues, paranoia, or countless other trauma symptoms."